CoreBond/corebond-architecture/README.md

 No key exchange
 ## Problem With Traditional Device Authentication
 Most IoT systems rely on stored secrets that can be extracted, cloned, or reused once a device is compromised.
-## Threat Model Considerations
-CoreBond explores architectures intended to reduce risks associated with credential extraction and device cloning.

-This model assumes attackers may gain firmware access or physical access to devices and therefore focuses on removing stored credentials that could be extracted and reused.

-Further research is required to evaluate resilience against:
-• signal replay
-• environmental variation
-• side-channel observation